Leaf-Agriculture/docs/docs/beta_input_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/products/matching/operations/{operationId}`

-Get the standard products that best match the products from a Field Operation.
+This endpoint can be used as the input validator, getting the standard products that best match the products from a Field Operation.
 Information such as the registration number and labels can be obtained from [this endpoint][10] using the `id`.

 #### Request examples